section-engineering-education/engineering-education/content/articles/create-a-registration-form-using-react.js-and-connecting-it-with-firebase/index.md

 ![Final form](/engineering-education/create-a-registration-form-using-react.js-and-connecting-it-with-firebase/finalRegistrationForm.png)

-You will begin with setting up your coding environment.
-For that, you must require a code editor and node.js installed on your device.
+You will begin with setting up your coding environment but it would be helpful if you have some basic knowledge of HTML and CSS.
+For setting up coding environment, you must require a code editor and node.js installed on your device.

 *Note-* you can use any code editor you prefer.
 In this tutorial Visual Studio is used.